Eusha425/network-topology-optimiser/README.md

 - Proposing new features
 - Becoming a maintainer

-Check out our [Contributing Guidelines](CONTRIBUTING.md) for ways to get started.
+Check out the [Contributing Guidelines](CONTRIBUTING.md) for ways to get started.

-Please refer to our [Code of Conduct](CONTRIBUTING.md#code-of-conduct) for details on our code of conduct.
+Please refer to the [Code of Conduct](CONTRIBUTING.md#code-of-conduct) for details on the code of conduct.

-## 📜 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.